|

 in the Bay of Island, as well as attractions and activities,

 places to eat, and entertainment for all ages.
+The

 tourist centre of the Bay of Islands is Paihia.